gcallah/BookReviews/zadka.md

 The first chapter of this book deals with installing Python.
 It is a very detailed tutorial about different ways to install python in different operating systems.
 It describes the benefits and limitations of each type of installation.
-The author also offers detailed instrucitons for installing pyenv using shell commands.
+The author also offers detailed instrucitions for installing pyenv using shell commands.
-This book is friendly to the new Python user, but the author does assume the reader has fundemental shell and git knowledge.
+This book is friendly to the new Python user, but the author does assume the reader has fundamental shell and git knowledge.
 We also wonder if this section really has a place in the book: is someone who doesn't have Python installed going to pick up a book called *DevOps in Python*?

 This book's packaging chapter is worth reading even for people don't have special interest in DevOps.
-It is very helpful for setting up a valid, standard python envirenment for projects.
-It gives a systemetic view and explanation on a lot of useful features like virtural environments and Tox.
+It is very helpful for setting up a valid, standard python environment for projects.
+It gives a systematic view and explanation on a lot of useful features like virtrual environments and Tox.
 As developers who have relied upon web sites for much of our information, we think this book gave us a better understanding of a lot of packages we have been using.